It’s time to forget expensive store-bought snacks and make these no-bake chocolate energy balls instead.

 By mini-meal, I’m talking about including a source of fat and protein in addition to carbohydrates, which should also be high in fiber.

-For example, instead of eating just an apple, pair it with peanut butter, an ounce of nuts, or a cheese stick.
+For example, instead of eating just an apple or homemade fruit rolls, pair it with peanut butter, an ounce of nuts, or a cheese stick.
 By having protein and fat along with the carbs, you can more easily keep your blood sugars stable, meaning no dip in energy or hunger pangs within an hour of eating.

 While fruit or veggies eaten with a healthy source of protein and fat are A+ choices, we sometimes need an easier grab-and-go option.